 If you practice Eight Mansions Feng Shui, the first step is to find your House Kua.
 After that, you can then use your Life Kua to make the necessary adjustments, if needed.

 What you learned here is an over-simplification of this practice.
-If you truly desire the help of Feng Shui to achieve your goals in life, I strongly suggest that you find a trusted and qualified Feng Shui consultant to assist you.
+Here are some courses you can take if you’d like to get deeper into Eight Mansions Feng Shui.
+If you truly desire the help of Feng Shui to achieve your goals in life, I strongly suggest that you take courses & training or find a trusted and qualified Feng Shui consultant to assist you.
 Reading and applying a tip here and there just won’t cut it.